M-Chimiste/PaperPal/README.md

 ## Key Features

-- Integration with various language models (Vicuna, OpenAI, Anthropic) for paper summarization and recommendation.
+- Integration with various language models (Llama 3.1, OpenAI, Anthropic) for paper summarization and recommendation.
 - Automated paper downloads from Papers with Code.
 - Saving outputs to a SQLite database.
 - Automated email notifications with research digests.